poolshark-protocol/docs/site/content/docs/smart-contracts/base/PoolSharkPairFactory.en.md

-Launches OceanBook v1 pools and managers ownership controls as well as fee accrual if enabled.
+Launches Poolshark v1 pools and managers ownership controls as well as fee accrual if enabled.

 ## Functions